2014–15 Texas Longhorns women's basketball team

-The 2014–15 Texas Longhorns women's basketball team will represent the University of Texas at Austin in the 2014–15 college basketball season.
-It will be head coach Karen Aston's third season at Texas.
-The Longhorns were members of the Big 12 Conference and will play their home games at the Frank Erwin Center.
-They finished the season 24–11, 9–9 in Big 12 play for a four-way tie to finish in third place.
+The 2014–15 Texas Longhorns women's basketball team represented the University of Texas at Austin in the 2014–15 college basketball season.
+It was head coach Karen Aston's third season at Texas.
+The Longhorns were members of the Big 12 Conference and played their home games at the Frank Erwin Center.
+They finished the season 24–11, 9–9 in Big 12 play, for a four-way tie to finish in third place.
 They advanced to the championship game of the Big 12 women's basketball tournament where they lost to Baylor.
-They received at-large bid of the NCAA women's basketball tournament where they defeated Western Kentucky in the first round, California in the second round before losing to Connecticut in the sweet sixteen.
+They received at-large bid of the NCAA women's basketball tournament where they defeated Western Kentucky in the first round, California in the second round before losing to Connecticut in the Sweet Sixteen.